 First, you have to remove the other sticky post.
 To do this, click the Quick Edit option.

 Now you should uncheck the box “Make this post sticky” and click the update button.

 Again, go back and select the Quick Edit option of the post that you want to make sticky.

 You need to ‘check mark’ the Make this post sticky and click the update button for saving.

-Now this post will be shown in your top of the blog as a sticky post.
+Now, this post will be shown at the top of the blog as a sticky post.

 Time to Make Your Sticky Posts and Ensure Desired Traffic